-Similar principles apply with sales and which is the goal is to win which involves closing the deal as well as beating out the competition.
-Just like we mentioned that a football team can use an approach with little preparation, it’s one of the most common approaches which sales people use because they’ll usually go through standard training and then initially improvise when speaking with prospects.
+Similar principles apply to sales and which is the goal is to win which involves closing the deal as well as beating out the competition.
+Just like we mentioned that a football team can use an approach with little preparation, it’s one of the most common approaches which salespeople use because they’ll usually go through standard training and then initially improvise when speaking with prospects.

 Why are playbooks not being used?

 Didn’t you think that a football team not using a playbook sounds like a ridiculous idea?
 When we can agree with that, then why is it that most salespeople aren’t using a playbook and/or show no concern with what is a sales playbook?

 Three factors exist which prevent sales managers from developing a playbook:

 - Do not have time: It takes a level of effort and time to build a sales playbook, and some managers choose not to make that investment.

 - Do not know where to begin: Sales managers simply don’t know where to start when putting together a sales playbook which is one understandable reason.

 SalesScripter provides to help sales managers identify what is a sales playbook.